 - Unlawful arrest and conviction, also known as malicious prosecution

-- Unlawful search and seizure, like an illegal home or auto search that violates the Fourth Amendment
+- Unlawful search and seizure, like an illegal home or auto-search that violates the Fourth Amendment

 While police and other law enforcement officials have a difficult and dangerous job—and put themselves in harm’s way every day to help ensure our collective safety—they are not above the law.
 When law enforcement officials go beyond their legal limits and violate the civil rights of people they are charged with protecting, they should be held accountable.
 In fact, some law enforcement agencies have a track record of allegedly using excessive force.
-It often takes settlements and judgments to get police departments to change their training, policies and procedures, which helps prevent additional incidents from occurring in the future.
+It often takes settlements and judgments from experienced civil rights lawyers to get police departments to change their training, policies and procedures, which helps prevent additional incidents from occurring in the future.

-We’re Nashville’s Experienced Civil Rights Attorneys
+We’re Nashville’s Most Experienced Civil Rights Attorneys

-As noted above, one of those settlements came in a jailhouse case in which the victim we represented was repeatedly Tased while restrained in a restraint chair, suffering dozens of Taser burns.
+As noted above, one of those settlements came in a jailhouse case in which the victim we represented was repeatedly tased while restrained in a restraint chair, suffering dozens of Taser burns.

 Incidents involving unwarranted use of Tasers by jailhouse guards and corrections officers are seemingly becoming more common—and are sometimes deadly.
-We recently reported on an incident in which an Illinois woman sued her local Sherriff’s Department after she was Tased, as she suffered a miscarriage and other injuries in the wake of the incident.
+We recently reported on an incident in which an Illinois woman sued her local Sheriff’s Department after she was Tased, as she suffered a miscarriage and other injuries in the wake of the incident.
 And Reuters has issued a report documenting “104 prisoner fatalities after corrections officers deployed Tasers, often with other force.
 Most inmates were unarmed, and many were handcuffed or pinned to the ground,” noted Reuters.

 When used properly and in the right circumstances, Tasers can be effective safety/self-defense tools.
 But when used inappropriately—repeated and excessive shocking, for instance—they can cause serious, permanent injuries and even death.
 Victims can be injured by Tasers in a variety of ways.